 What is Perlite?

-Perlite is a form of amorphous volcanic glass, although it’s often confused by new gardeners as being some lightweight material like styrofoam.
+Perlite is a naturally occurring mineral in the form of amorphous volcanic glass, although it’s often confused by new gardeners as being some lightweight material like styrofoam.
 It’s occasionally called expanded pyrite and has the nickname “volcanic popcorn”, and I’ll get into why in the next segment.
 If you looked at a piece of horticultural perlite under a microscope, you would see that it’s quite porous.
-The cavities in perlite help store nutrients and some moisture that the plant might need, but drain excess water away.
-It is non-toxic, clean, disease-free, and extremely lightweight and easy to work with..
+The cavities in perlite help store nutrients and some moisture that the plant might need but drain excess water away from potting soil.
+It is non-toxic, clean, disease-free, and extremely lightweight and easy to work with.

 Perlite is often used in industrial settings as well as in the garden.
 It’s commonly mixed into such products as lightweight plasters, ceiling tiles, or masonry for stability or as an insulator.
 It’s also popular as a filtration agent, often used for filtering spent grain or other solids out of beer or in the biochemical industry.